sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 ## No need to install Sandstorm directly

 You do _not_ need Sandstorm installed on your computer before you start packaging an app.
 Sandstorm's `vagrant-spk` helper tool handles installing it for you.

-It creates a Sandstorm install unique to each app you are developing.
+As an implementation detail, `vagrant-spk` creates an isolated virtual machine for each app you are developing, and each virtual machine will have Sandstorm installed.

 ## Install `vagrant-spk`